demattosanthony/syy-kick/README.md

 ## What is this

-- chat with any of the top llms
+- github for engineers (specifically buildings)
-- avoid subscription lock in
+- replit collaboration and Ai type features
-- pay by consumption
+- better QA QC processes
-- own your data (don't really want openai to own my memory)
+- automated workflows

 ## Get started